setiQuest/ML4SETI/README.md

 ## Awards & Prizes

-We are excited to be able to offer some amazing and extremely unique prizes!
+We are excited to be able to offer some amazing and extremely unique prizes.
-You will simply not find prizes like this anywhere else.
+You will not find prizes like this anywhere else.

+**The SETI Institute reserves the right to alter the awards and prizes at any time.
+Of course, we will do our best, but cannot make any guarantees.**

 ### Code Challenge